dxv2k/CS112.L12.KHCL/Week1/Computational Thinking/README.md

 ## Introduction
 * **Computational thinking** is an approach to solving problems using concepts and ideas from computer science, and expressing solutions to those problems so that they can be run on a computer.
 * **Computational thinking** is used everywhere by many different types of people such as **computer scientists, professionals in business, medicine, education, etc.** to solve real-world problems.
-### Example of using computational thinking in real life
+### Example of using **Computational Thinking** in real life
-Students used **Computational Thinking** skills to perform literary analysis on books like Hamlet and Harry Potter.
+* Students used **Computational Thinking** skills to perform literary analysis on books like Hamlet and Harry Potter.
 Students developed network diagrams and interaction graphs to abstract the different connections between characters.
+* **Play game** - In League of legends, we plan how to beat the enemies by choose the good champion that counter enemies's champion wekk, pick the right runes or buy suitable items to beat the enemies.
 ### Pillars of Computational Thinking
 There are four what we call pillars to **Computational Thinking**
 1. [Decomposition](##Decomposition)